isaac2math/time_series_analysis/README.md

 # time_series_analysis

-In this file, I included all the codes and packages for the statistics course "time series analysis" I teach at 2020 S1 and S2
+> all the codes and packages for the statistics course "time series analysis" I teach at 2020 S1 and S2

 I use Python, R, Matlab/Octave, Julia and Stata (C++ somewhere for backend programming of R and Matlab) altogether, unless some package is missing for certain kinds of languages.